zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. Type in a name for the deployment
 1. Select "Save"

+## (Optional) Hosting Google Chat Avatar Icon File Using GitHub Pages

+If you want to customize the avatar icon that Google Chat uses for your chatbot and you need a place to host the icon file, you can use GitHub Pages.
+If you store your git repo for this project in GitHub, this gives you the added convenience of storing the icon file with your source code.

+1. Create a repo for your project on GitHub
+1. Push your code to the repo with the icon file
+1. Navigate to the Settings page for the repository
+1. Scroll down to the "GitHub Pages" section
+1. Select the source for your GitHub Pages for th project
+1. Select "Save
+1. Select "Choose a theme"
+1. Select a theme
+1. Use a web browser to navigate to your GitHub Pages for the project.
+The URL follows the pattern: https://<GitHub username>.github.io/<repo name>
+1. The URL to the icon file is: https://<GitHub username>.github.io/<repo name>/<path to icon file>
+1. Use that URL when you configure Google Chat Hangouts API setting in you GCP project

 ## Create A Google Cloud Platform (GCP) Project

 1. Read https://cloud.google.com/resource-manager/docs/creating-managing-projects